hillscottc/trivnode-react/README.md

 - Basic React on the client, no Redux.
 - Hot module replacement in development.
 - [CSS modules](http://glenmaddern.com/articles/css-modules).
+- Postgres database

 ## Running
-For development:

-    npm start
-Then navigate to http://localhost:3000 in your browser.
+For development, `npm start`, then navigate to http://localhost:3000 in your browser.

-For a production build:

-    npm build
-Then you can open `./dist/index.html` in your browser.
+For a production build, `npm run build` then you can open `./dist/index.html` in your browser.

 ### Babel and Linting
-Both Node server and frontend code runs with Babel.
-And all of it is linted.

     npm run eslint
-    npm run jscs